masonrhayes/eecp/README.md

 - Greater market competition (↑ Δ) encourages greater reductions in emissions and greater increases in welfare, conditional on the cost of investment in green technologies
 - Aggregate pollution decreases with consumer's social responsibility concerns δ
 - Greater consumer social responbility concerns (δ) increase welfare if and only if competition is strong enough
-- Run the Pluto.jl notebook to see how emissions and welfare change with changes in:
+- [📓 Run the Pluto.jl notebook](https://masonrhayes.keybase.pub/projects/pluto/aghion2021.html)  to see how emissions and welfare change with changes in:
   - consumer preferences δ
   - the size of leading-edge innovations γ
   - level of competition Δ